Jolin-Kan/KJ-NOTE/data structure.md

 >
 > > but we don't care how the TV works by,or which manufacture produce it

-So ADT is a general project/idea
+So ADT is a general project / idea

 > another example:
 >